 Each of these immersive technologies aims to enhance our experienced reality through merging the virtual realities with the physical realities or by generating an entirely immersive experience.
 Extended Reality represents a permanent shift in the way people will utilize and interact with these realities and how they will become a routine and normal part of our daily lives.

 The idea of Extended Reality has been toyed with for decades.
-In the Sci-Fi author Stanley G Weinbaum's story "Pygmalion's Spectacles" he writes about how a professor develops s pair of goggles which enable the movie audience to taste, smell as well as touch imaginary objects, interact with fictional characters and fully engage themselves and make them feel as if the story is taking place around them rather than on a screen.
+In the Sci-Fi author Stanley G Weinbaum's story "Pygmalion's Spectacles" he writes about how a professor develops a pair of goggles that enable the movie audience to taste, smell as well as touch imaginary objects, interact with fictional characters and fully engage themselves and make them feel as if the story is taking place around them rather than on a screen.

 In order to get some more clarity on Extended Reality let’s briefly take a look at the present immersive technologies.